szczepanTopolski/PostgreSQL-PL_pgSQL_Exercises/README.md

 ### Run <a name = "run"></a>

-To check functionalites you must initialize our database in postgres server
+To check functionalities you must initialize our database in postgres server

 Run if you have created your own server